ncatlab/nlab-content/pages/5/3/8/1/1835/content.md

 ### Other references

 * Ravi Vakil's Berkeley [course notes](http://math.stanford.edu/~vakil/0708-216)
-* [[Paul Goerss]], [[Topological Algebraic Geometry - A Workshop]]  -- at the beginning one fins a quick introduction in the light of its higher categorical generalizations
+* [[Paul Goerss]], [[Topological Algebraic Geometry - A Workshop]]  -- at the beginning one finds a quick introduction in the light of its higher categorical generalizations

 * Wikipedia: [scheme (mathematics)](http://en.wikipedia.org/wiki/Scheme_%28mathematics%29).